Self-conscious emotions: Development

 Self-conscious emotions are among the latter of emotions to develop.
 Two reasons are at the cause of this:

 Body language

 Emotions such as joy, fear and sadness can all be gathered reliantly on just a person’s face.
 However self-conscious emotions heavily involve the body in addition to the face (Darwin, 1965).
-This means that when humans are attempting to learn self-conscious emotions, they have more to tend to, making the emotions harder to grasp.
+For this reason, self conscious emotions are more difficult for people to learn and understand.

 Self-awareness

 Due to the nature of these emotions, they can only begin to form once an individual has the capacity to self-evaluate their own actions.
 If the individual decides that they have caused a situation to occur, they then must decide if the situation was a success or a failure based on the social norms they have accrued, then attach the appropriate self-conscious feeling (Weiner, 1986).
 This is a complex cognitive skill, one that takes time to master.